Donche/OTimeTracker/README.md

 # OTimeTracker

-A simple &amp; open &amp; manual time tracker made wth python, tkinter and some Chopin Nocturnes.
+A simple &amp; open &amp; manual time tracker made with python, tkinter and some Chopin Nocturnes.

 # ToDo:
 - [ ] rename project